jericson/jericson.github.io/_posts/2023-05-18-glass_door_reviews.md

 again.
 The Community Team is quite strong even after the layoffs.
 As usual they are quietly holding everything together on the sites.

-I can't imagine the benefits are anything like they were when I left.
-One cost savings of company mergers comes from consolidating benefits and HR.
+<strike>I can't imagine the benefits are anything like they were when
+I left.
+One cost savings of company mergers comes from consolidating benefits and HR.</strike> **Update**: I have it on good authority that this basic system is still used, but has been improved.
+I'll explain what changed after describing the system as it was when I joined.

 For the record, free medical coverage was structured in a clever
 way:

 1. High deductible insurance to minimize the premium Stack Overflow paid.